ionos-deploy-now/documentation/content/blog/php-release.md

 | Jigsaw |
 | Sculpin |

-Do you have feefback for us or are you missing a feature?
+Do you have feedback for us or are you missing a feature?
 Let us know on [GitHub Issues](https://github.com/ionos-deploy-now/ionos-deploy-now/issues).

 We hope you enjoy the new features!